ThomasAntalCsipa/ThomasAntalCsipa/README.md

 # Good day :smile:
-Welcome to my GitHub Page
+Welcome to my GitHub page

 <img style="width: 100%; height: 1px;" src="Assets/Rainbow_stripp.webp"></img>

 ## What I like :heart:

+### To make
 I like to make games and low level programs.

+### To use
-My favourite coding language is Brain F*ck
+My favourite coding language is Brain F*ck,
+but if I want to make something bigger I use Godot

+### To develop
-and I love to develop systems and make the core of programs.
+I love to develop systems and make the core of programs.

 <img style="width: 100%; height: 1px;" src="Assets/Rainbow_stripp.webp"></img>